Councilman Steven D. Ross

 Steve Ross’ election to the Las Vegas City Council follows years of community involvement as a volunteer—and Councilman Ross continues those volunteer efforts today.
 He is currently on the Board of Directors for the Las Vegas Area Boy Scout Council and has been very active with Little League, lacrosse and other youth activities.
 Ross is an active member of his church.

 Councilman Ross is working to expand employment opportunities in the Northwest.
 With the opening of the Centennial Hills Hospital, there are new opportunities for medical offices and facilities.
 He is also working on ensuring that employment centers and industrial centers are created in the Northwest to bring much needed jobs to our community.
 Councilman Ross worked with the College of Southern Nevada to identify land for a future campus to bring educational opportunities to our youth and training for all families.
 Councilman Ross has been instrumental in the approval of two new fire stations in Ward 6, and also is working towards a Ward 6 (northwest) police substation at Buffalo Drive and Deer Springs Way.
 Councilman Ross opened the largest community and senior center in Nevada and the Centennial Hills library.

 A certified master electrician, Ross served for a number of years as an assistant business manager for the International Brotherhood of Electrical Workers.
 Steve Ross also knows how important it is to represent the needs of small business owners, having worked for many small business owners over his career.

-Councilman Ross and his wife Kelli have five children and 12 grandchildren, with one more on the way.
+Councilman Ross and his wife Kelli have five children and 13 grandchildren.
 He likes to say his own family provides a constant reminder of his obligation to protect the quality of life for all families in Ward 6.